vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/14_Biological_Energy.md

 [^15]:...also how "moonshine" alcohol is made

-[^16]: C2H6: the second in the alkane sequence of methane, ethane, propane, bu- tane,..., octane, etc.
+[^16]: C2H6: the second in the alkane sequence of methane, ethane, propane, butane,..., octane, etc.

 Though it is not necessary to fully understand the chemistry,[^17] combustion of ethanol-for comparison to the fossil fuel reactions in Eq.
 8.1 (p.
 121) goes according to